 When NSW provides the Commonwealth with its State Assessment Report, it will also make a recommendation to the Commonwealth Minister about whether the action should be approved and, if so, what conditions (if any) should be attached to manage the impacts on MNES.

-The Commonwealth Government has published a Notice of Intent to develop a new bilateral agreement with the NSW Government that will take account of recent legislative changes in New South Wales, namely the commencement of the Biodiversity Conservation Act 2016.
+The Australian Government has published a Notice of Intent to amend the existing bilateral agreement with the NSW Government that will take account of recent legislative changes in New South Wales, namely the commencement of the Biodiversity Conservation Act 2016.

 The current bilateral agreement remains operational and will continue to be used for projects that are being assessed under the transitional arrangements under the Biodiversity Conservation Act.